-In other words, treating malnutrition sooner not only makes sense for health reasons, it makes sense economically.
+In other words, treating this condition sooner not only makes sense for health reasons, it makes sense economically.

-Now that we have covered the “What”, “Who”, and “Why” of malnutrition, let's discuss the “How” malnutrition affects body composition.
+Now that we have covered the “What”, “Who”, and “Why”, let’s discuss the “How” malnutrition affects body composition.

 Most adults experience a natural shift in body composition as they age, partly thanks to a decrease in physical activity.
 What might accelerate and worsen that shift?